smartcontractkit/chainlink-aptos/notes.md

 # TODO

+- TODO: workflow target address needs to use deployed contract address
 - make contract address files sourceable, use them to source address data for core node
-- TODO: default write target to the main key in the node to avoid having to deploy one
 - restart core nodes with proper addresses
-- fund aptos accounts `aptos account fund-with-faucet --account <>`

 TODO: can't compute transmission_id, since offchain it's the receiver module address, but onchain that could be manipulated the solution would be that each receiver needs to register it's own resource_account that would be bound to it's own addr